canonical/checkbox/checkbox-ng/docs/manpages/plainbox.conf.rst

 Description
 ===========

-PlainBox (and its derivatives) uses a configuration system composed of variables arranged in sections.
+Plainbox (and its derivatives) uses a configuration system composed of variables arranged in sections.
 All configuration files follow the well-known INI-style syntax.
-While PlainBox itself is not really using any variables, knowledge of where those can be defined is useful for working with derivative applications, such as Checkbox.
+While Plainbox itself is not really using any variables, knowledge of where those can be defined is useful for working with derivative applications, such as Checkbox.